-where you can specify a minimum and maximum cost of materials and the construction cost of your structure as well as a minimum and maximum bound for 1^{st} (fundamental), 2^{nd} and 3^{rd} the periods of the structure.
+In this window you can specify the sizes to be used as additional limitations of the problem setting a minimum and a maximum value of the material costs, the construction cost of your structure, as well as a minimum and maximum bound for the 1st (fundamental), 2nd and 3rd Egenperiods of the structure.
 In the optimization process will be taken into account the above general constraints in addition to the other geometric constraints (design bounds).